wandb/programmer/docs/design/weave_query_ref_expansion.md

 You can use weave_query.py's functions to resolve calls with Object refs, which may contain other refs, but its a bit cumbersome at the moment.

-The goal of this project is to improve the interface, into a single calls interface that allows us to fetch calls and expand refs and nested refs (recursively) in one-shot.
+The goal of this project is to improve the interface, into a single calls interface that allows us to fetch calls and expand refs and nested refs in one-shot.
 Something like this:

 ```
 calls_query = calls('my_op', expand_refs=['output', 'output.field_a'])